sylwia-werner/meme-generator/README.md

 # Meme Generator 🎉
 ![image](https://github.com/user-attachments/assets/511fb461-e031-476f-8c46-57fb646f6f17)

 Meme Generator is a web application built with React + Vite.
-By now allows a user to choose a meme from PC or predefined presets and lets them create multiple texts on it.
+By now allows a user to choose a meme from PC or predefined presets and lets them create multiple texts on it, also to reset the state of texts and selected image.

 ## Installation 🛠️